 28.5.
-Dynamic Prayer and Spirituality

-Chavara's prayer life, and for that matter his spirituality, was a dynamic one in the sense that it kept evolving and deepening.
+Dynamic Prayer and Spirituality Chavara's prayer life, and for that matter his spirituality, was a dynamic one in the sense that it kept evolving and deepening.
 He was born into the prayer culture of his family, a culture of which prayer was a decisive factor.
 He inherited the prayer culture.
-His virtuous parents, especially his mother, sowed the seed of prayerfulness in his tender age.
-Under their parental care he grew up as "a child pleasing to God and people."
-The childhood experiences of prayer including the event of his dedication as a servant of the Mother of God left in his mind lasting and deep impressions which gradually became the foundation stone of his prayer life.
+His virtuous parents, 1 especially his mother, sowed the seed of prayerfulness in his tender age.
+Under their parental care he grew up as "a child pleasing to God and people."2 The childhood experiences of prayer including the event of his dedication as a servant of the Mother of God left in his mind lasting and deep impressions which gradually became the foundation stone of his prayer life.
 The seed of the spirit of prayer put into his heart duly sprouted, and was further nurtured by the priest in the presbytery during his two year stay with him.
 There he was initiated into priestly spirituality.
 It then matured and attained stability under the expert guidance of his beloved malpān the ascetic theologian Fr Palackal during his seminary days and many years thereafter.
 His close association and collaboration with the deeply spiritual and practical pastor Fr Porukara, too, had a big role in the evolution of his spirituality with its priestly and religious dimensions.

-Already as a seminarian, he had at least vaguely a liking for the spirituality of consecrated life, as is clear from the adoption of his motto: "The Lord is my portion," and the voluntary renunciation of his family property in favour of his sister and her husband.
+Already as a seminarian, he had at least vaguely a liking for the spirituality of consecrated life, as is clear from 1SP: 24.

+the adoption of his motto: "The Lord is my portion," and the voluntary renunciation of his family property in favour of his sister and her husband.
 The monastic dimension of Chavara's spirituality became explicit and confirmed when as a newly ordained priest, if not as a deacon, he openly shared with Palackal and Porukara the inspiration to found a monastery and joined hands with them in its execution.
-He was one of the group in their third journey in search of a site for the monastery.

-Very soon after his ordination as directed by the malpān he settled in Mannanam looking after the construction work.
-He was determined that "from then onwards all my life and work will be in accordance in this direction and thinking [i]gatikyum abhi-prāyattinum cernannavanāyi]."
-This can mean that from that time he was determined to follow the directions and mind of the malpan or to pursue the line and ideals of monastic life.
+He was one of the group in their third journey in search of a site for the monastery.1 Very soon after his ordination as directed by the malpān he settled in Mannanam looking after the construction work.
+He was determined that "from then onwards all my life and work will be in accordance in this direction and thinking [igatikyum abhi-prāyattinum cernannavanāyi]."
+This can mean that from that time he was determined to follow the directions and mind of the malpān or to pursue the line and ideals of monastic life.
 Or, both these interpretations may be put together to mean that from then onwards the new priest was determined to pursue the monastic vocation according to the direction and mind of the malpān.
-Chavara then adds that "he was one of the only three persons, [the others being Fr Porukara and Br Kaniyanthara], who were committed to stay in Mannamam and work full time for the monastery, having wholeheartedly renounced the family and other relations."2 As Leopold says, while in Mannanam he started being trained in the art of combining prayerful religious life and active priestly ministry: "There he led a well-ordered and devout religious life, striving for his own spiritual progress through prayer and meditation without discarding his pastoral obligations outside."1 Thus, we see Chavara's spirituality dynamically evolving and maturing with its Christian, priestly and monastic dimensions harmoniously blending.
+Chavara then adds that "he was one of the only three persons, [the others being Fr Porukara and Br Kanivanthara], who were committed to stay in Mannamam and work full time for the monastery, having wholeheartedly renounced the family and other relations."2 As Leopold says, while in Mannanam he started being trained in the art of combining prayerful religious life and active priestly ministry: "There he led a well-ordered and devout religious life, striving for his own spiritual progress through prayer and meditation without discarding 1CWC I (1990): 8-9; CSK I (1981): 11.